-This primer will address many of the common responsibilities of medical communications staff and dig deeper into challenging aspects of each role.
+This primer will address many of the common responsibilities of medical communications staff and explore some of the challenging aspects of the role.
 This activity is specifically designed to meet the needs of individuals new to biopharmaceutical industry-based medical communications.
-Many times, their understanding is limited to only their own companies’ SOPs and “way of doing things.”
-In this activity, attendees will learn and discuss important skill sets that provide value to both internal and external customers and compare these across companies.
-These include activities such as identifying the critical steps that a medical communications professional should take when receiving an inquiry, evaluating the sources of information/data, and the importance of fair balance and documenting responses.
-Topics will also include important elements of writing a standard response letter (formulary dossier communications), promotional review committee best practices, and activities at scientific congresses.
+Many times, their understanding is limited to only their own companies’ standard operating procedures and “way of doing things.”
+In this activity, you will learn and discuss important skill sets that provide value to both internal and external customers.
+These include activities discussing the regulatory environment, handling medical information requests, importance of real-world evidence, promotional review responsibilities, congress both support, payer perspectives, and informatics.
+Attendees will also be introduced to some novel roles within pharma that partners with medical information and get advice from a “hiring manager”.
 Role playing and mock examples will be used to re-enforce principles that emphasize the importance of our role to the industry and to the customers we serve.

-Attendees will be presented with real-life scenarios that represent challenges that are common to our roles; groups will be asked to discuss and share their responses to the situations.
-Attendees will gain a better understanding of best practices within their job function and a broader awareness of the regulatory environment.
-Attendees will also learn how to work better as part of interdisciplinary teams, practice evidence-based medicine evaluation, and effectively use technology.
+You will be presented with real-life scenarios that represent challenges that are common to our roles; groups will be asked to discuss and share their responses to the situations.
+You will gain a better understanding of best practices within their job function and a broader awareness of the regulatory environment.

 - Describe how the regulatory environment influences medical communications practice

-- Identify critical steps that a medical communications professional should take when receiving an unsolicited inquiry, including evaluating the available data and sources of information
+- Identify critical steps that a medical communications professional should take when receiving an unsolicited inquiry, including evaluating the available data and preparing the response

 - Discuss medical information roles and responsibilities at medical congresses